Red Flag Stool Symptoms: When to See a GP Urgently

 Yes.
 Early-stage bowel cancer frequently causes no symptoms, which is why the NHS Bowel Cancer Screening Programme invites adults aged 50-74 every two years.
 The home faecal immunochemical test (FIT test) detects tiny amounts of blood invisible to the naked eye.
 Return your FIT test when invited.
 If you are in a higher-risk group (family history of bowel cancer, personal history of polyps, IBD), discuss earlier screening with your GP.

-Updated April 2026.
-Sources: NICE NG12 (Suspected cancer: recognition and referral).
+Updated June 2026.
+Sources: NICE NG12 (Suspected cancer: recognition and referral, last updated April 2026; FIT-guided colorectal pathway from 2023).
 NHS UK bowel cancer guidance.
 Bowel Cancer UK clinical guidance.